benoitc/gunicorn/docs/source/settings.rst

 * ``--forwarded-allow-ips STRING``
 * ``127.0.0.1``

-Front-end's IPs from which allowed to handle set secure headers.
+Comma separated front-end's IPs from which allowed to handle set secure headers.
-(comma separate).

-Set to ``*`` to disable checking of Front-end IPs (useful for setups where you don't know in advance the IP address of Front-end, but you still trust the environment).
+Set to ``*`` to disable checking of Front-end IPs (useful for setups where you don't know in advance the IP address of Front-end, but you still trust the environment, such as serving behind a reverse proxies, load balancer or inside a dockerized environment).

 By default, the value of the ``FORWARDED_ALLOW_IPS`` environment variable.
 If it is not defined, the default is ``"127.0.0.1"``.